lfhenrl/hhl-ui/src/pages/components/dialog.md

 # Dialog

-The `H_dialog` is a styled version of hhl-modal all the properties from modal can be used.
+The `H_dialog` is a styled version of H_pop all the properties from H_pop can be used.

 ## Using